 The idea for PTSD Awareness Day took root when Senator Conrad Kent of North Dakota proposed honoring North Dakota Army National Guard Staff Sgt.
 Joe Biel, who committed suicide following two tours of duty.
 Biel’s birthday was June 27.

 In 2014, the U.S. Senate went a step further by recognizing June as PTSD Awareness Month.
-Throughout the month, people can learn about the signs and symptoms associated with PTSD and ways to receive assistance for the mental illness.
+Throughout the month, people can learn about the signs and symptoms associated with PTSD and ways to receive assistance for the condition.

 Who Experiences PTSD?